-Enron Compression Services (“ECS”) proposes to supply 14,000 horsepower of electric drive compression capacity at Iroquois Pipeline’s (“Iroquois”) Brookfield Compressor Station in Fairfield County, Connecticut.
-This proposal assumes that the compressor unit would run at a average of 68% load factor.
-Under the agreement, ECS and Iroquois would enter into a Compression Services Agreement where ECS would provide horsepower-capacity and associated horsepower-hours to Iroquois.
+Enron Compression Services Company (“ECS”) proposes to supply 14,000 horsepower of electric drive compression capacity at Iroquois Gas Transmission System, L. P.’s (“Iroquois”) Brookfield Compressor Station in Fairfield County, Connecticut.
+This proposal assumes that the compressor unit would run at a average of a 68% load factor.
+Under the proposed agreement, ECS and Iroquois would enter into a Compression Services Agreement where ECS would provide horsepower-capacity and associated horsepower-hours to Iroquois.
 ECS would fix the cost of the service over the entire contract term.
 The payment structure to ECS for the compression would contain two parts.
 The first part would consist of a fixed charge paid in dollars ($).
 The second part would consist of a variable charge, paid by in-kind natural gas, that reflects the actual operations of the compressor.

 The installation of electric compression provides both economic and environmental benefits to Iroquois.
 This is accomplished through lower capital requirements, lower maintenance costs, higher reliability of electric drives, and the elimination of environmental exposures associated with natural gas fueled engines.
 In addition, the output of electric motors does not vary with temperature and humidity, making the units independent of weather changes.
-The installation of an electric driven compressor at IroquoisPipeline is intended to create an improved air quality and operating cost position for Iroquois.
+The installation of an electric driven compressor at Iroquois is intended to create an improved air quality and operating cost position for Iroquois.

 To provide for the low cost energy service offered under the electric proposal, ECS would lease the power train facilities from Iroquois for the term of the agreement.
 Iroquois would own all equipment and facilities located at the stations.

-ECS would hold and manage all related electricity agreements necessary to provide Iroquois HP-hours.
+ECS would hold and manage all related electricity agreements necessary to provide Iroquois the HP-hours.
 In addition, ECS would manage the price risk associated with the cost of power.
-Each party would provide appropriate guarantees for the entire contract term.

 II.
 TERM SHEET FOR